MarcosMJD/ml-fish-weight-predition/README.md

 # Project description

 The goal is to productionize a web service for the end users that will predict the weight of a fish from its dimensions for 7 different species.
+The project will deal with a dataset which is small and with highly correlated features.
+The dataset is clean with a few sliders.

+This project uses:

+Jupyter
+Numpy/Pandas
+MatplotLib/Seaborn
+Scikit-learn (linear regressors, decision trees, random forest) XGBoost
+Docker
+AWS Elastic Beanstalk
+AWS ECR
+AWS ECS
+Streamlit

 # Dataset description
 This dataset is a record of 7 common different fish species in fish market sales.
 With this dataset, a predictive model can be performed using machine friendly data and estimate the weight of fish can be predicted.